Skip to main content

 • Referencing one source (the experiment brief) for the verbose experiment background enables the subject matter experts (engineering, QA, experiment tooling, data) to efficiently support the effort and respond to changing requirements.

-• Product Managers will keep editing the experiment brief throughout the lifecycle of the experiment.
+• The experiment owner will keep editing the experiment brief throughout the lifecycle of the experiment.
 Capture the decisions as they are made back in your experiment brief.
 Decisions left in in slack channels, verbal discussions, various notes, jira tickets, etc - increase the likelihood of errors and wasted effort..

 • There is a Checklist section at the end of your Experiment Brief to help you through the steps of your experiment.